theheuman/jinja-datatables/README.md

 There are currently three options

 #### From Ajax
+**Check examples/flask-ajax for a simple example**

-If you want to get all your data asynchronously from a endpoint you can create a datatable oject like this
+If you want to get all your data asynchronously from a endpoint you can create a datatable object like this

     from jinja_datatables.datatable_classes import DatatableColumn, AjaxDatatable
     columns = [
-        DatatableColumn("data_name", "Column Name", "filter_text"
+        DatatableColumn("data_name", "Column Name", "text"
     ]
     endpoint = "/get_data"
     table_view = AjaxDatatable(